norcams/docs-enduser/docs/known-issues.rst

 -------------
 .. _flavors: http://docs.uh-iaas.no/en/latest/changelog.html#id1

-As we have updated flavors_, the users that have had access to the larger machines may now notice new size status "Outdated" in the Horizon dashboard, as those flavors are not available anymore.
-This will not affect running instances.
+As we have updated flavors_, the users that have had access to the larger machines may now notice new size status "Outdated" on the Horizon dashboard.
+Those flavors are not available anymore, but it will not affect the running instances.